nhague/create-rn-app-mcp/QUICK_START.md

 ## What It Does

 1. ✅ Creates React Native CLI project
-2. ✅ Installs iOS dependencies
+2. ✅ Installs iOS and/or Android dependencies
 3. ✅ Creates GitHub repository
 4. ✅ Pushes your code
-5. ✅ Opens in simulator (optional)
+5. ✅ Opens in simulator/emulator (optional)

 ---